 - Experience serves as the foundation of learning.

 Developed by socialist and professor, Jack Mezirow, Transformational Learning is a theory that focuses on the meaning of the learning experiences.
-The theory consists of 10 steps, each step reflects on the experiences of an adult learner at various levels:
+The theory consists of 10 steps, and each step reflects on the experiences of an adult learner at various levels:

 - Experiencing a disorienting dilemma